 Preface

 This book serves as the script for the lecture 'Advanced Systems Programming' taught at the University of Applied Sciences in Darmstadt.
 'Advanced Systems Programming' is part of the curriculum of the computer science bachelor degree course.
-It is aimed at students in their last semesters and is an optional course.
+It is aimed at undergrad students in their last couple of semesters and is an optional course.
 Prerequisites are the basic 'Introduction to Programming' courses (PAD1&2) as well as the introductory course on operating systems (Betriebssysteme).

 What is Advanced Systems Programming about?